Security and Deployment

 Security Review

-These controls determine whether deeper technical diligence should begin.
+These controls determine whether deeper technical diligence is worth starting.

 Enterprise buyers typically assess the platform as infrastructure, access model, audit logging, and operating process before moving into deeper technical review.